Apertures, Aspect Ratios, Film Formats

 So when shown at widescreen, the people in the auditorium who are not fluent in German will have a rather hard time of it, won’t they?
 Compare:

-Of course, what’s to prevent the projectionist for framing up to make the action a little more comfortable?
+Of course, what’s to prevent the projectionist for turning the framing knob downwards to make the action a little more comfortable?
 Like this:

-Actually, there’s a fair chance that the projectionist will frame down so that you can read the subtitles:
+Actually, there’s a fair chance that the projectionist will turn the framing knob upwards so that you can read the subtitles:

 And nobody complains.